-literacy 'Literacy' is the term for the ability to read and write.
+'Literacy' is the term for the ability to read and write.
 It is thought by many to be, together with numeracy, a foundation for a modern civilisation.
 As such, it is thought to be a fundamental duty for schools to make students literate (Letwin 1988).
-In one sense, the claim that our civilisation rests on literacy is self-evident; we all have to use it to conduct our daily lives.
+In one sense, the claim that our civilisation rests on literacy is self-evident: we all have to use it to conduct our daily lives.
 But the claim is also made that the advent of literacy changes the nature of civilisation itself (e.g. Goody and Watt 1972).
 The permanence of writing, it is argued, allows a collective memory to be built up, which in turn permits the development of history, science and literature.
-Even logic and hence rationality, is said to be dependent on writing, since it is only in writing that arguments can be set down in an explicit form.
+Even logic, and hence rationality, is said to be dependent on writing, since it is only in writing that arguments can be set down in an explicit form.
 Implicit reasoning of the kind used in spoken argument and conversation is not properly reasoning as it is not fully articulated (Olson 1977, 1994).
 These claims have been challenged.
-It has been argued that the experimental method predates literacy by thousands of years (Levi-Strauss 1966), that literature exists in non-literate societies (Finnegan 1973) and that implicit reasoning is still reasoning (C. Winch 1983).
+It has been argued that the experimental method predates literacy by thousands of years (Lévi-Strauss 1966), that literature exists in non-literate societies (Finnegan 1973) and that implicit reasoning is still reasoning (C. Winch 1983).
 Even if the claims of writers like Olson are rejected it still does not follow that literacy is of no importance because it can be argued that our civilisation is literacy-dependent, even if it doesn't embody a superior rationality to non-literate cultures.

-In recent years some critics of contemporary schooling in the US and the UK have accused schools of failing to accomplish their basic duties of imparting literacy.
-Psycholinguistic methods of teaching literacy associated with, among others F. Smith (1985), stress student autonomy and interpret accuracy in a fashion influenced by pragmatist accounts of truth.
+In recent years some critics of contemporary schooling in the USA and the UK have accused schools of failing to accomplish their basic duties of imparting literacy.
+Psycholinguistic methods of teaching literacy associated with, among others E. Smith (1985), stress student autonomy and interpret accuracy in a fashion influenced by pragmatist accounts of truth.
 It is argued that the adoption of these methods leads to illiteracy and the growth of dyslexia (M. Phillips 1996).
 Some commentators have called for an increasing emphasis on sound-symbol correspondence and an exploitation of the alphabetic nature of our script as a way of ensuring that standards are maintained (Bryant and Bradley 1985).
+Recent work in Scotland suggests that such an approach, in combination with other methods which stress adult support and the raising of motivation and expectations, can be very effective (MacKay 2006).

 Others have argued that we are entering an age of postliteracy, where electronic media will render the need to communicate through speech and writing unnecessary (Postman 1970).
 This argument largely ignores the tendency of users of electronic media to continue to employ literacy, albeit in combination with graphics.
-In many ways, electronic media exploit tendencies that are not fully available in paperbased literacy for example, through the development of hypertext.
-Nevertheless, a continuing emphasis on student autonomy together with scepticism about the efficacy of methods of teaching that rely on instruction and training (as most phonological approaches do) will continue to mean that many teachers and students are likely to remain resistant to the attractions of literacy, if not in the elementary school then in later years when the availability of communicative media other than literacy becomes greater.
+In many ways, electronic media exploit tendencies that are not fully available in paper-based literacy; for example, through the development of hypertext.
+Nevertheless, a continuing emphasis on student autonomy, together with scepticism about the efficacy of methods of teaching that rely on instruction and training (as most phonological approaches do), will continue to mean that many teachers and students are likely to remain resistant to the attractions of literacy, if not in the elementary school then in later years when the availability of communicative media other than literacy becomes greater.
 Literacy will continue to be contested as the touchstone of success for public schooling systems.